What is Alopecia X?

 - Working co-operatively with breeders who share similar views in sharing progeny and/or stud services.

+The coat quality in our Poms is something we are very proud of, RICH VIBRANT COLOUR with correct textured double coat.
 We have witnessed the personal devastation this causes to owners of affected dogs and we are very aware of the consequences of the accelerated rate of proliferation overseas that has occurred through combinations of lack of awareness, ignorance, apathy, selfishness and dishonesty.
 Let's try to learn from that here in Australia for the benefit of our breed!